skalinets/skalinets.github.io/_posts/2022-04-08-building-telegram-bot-python-google-cloud-functions.md

 of running a deployment manually and then waiting until it is over during few minutes, we can push our changes and switch to something else.

+## Conclusion

+Ok, at this point we got a working bot with a delivery pipeline.
+Each change gets deployed within few minutes after it was pushed.
+In the next posts we will add more checks to ensure that our bot is not broken by some bug.

+Stay tuned!